African-initiated church: Origins

 Some scholars argue that independent churches or religious movements demonstrate syncretism or partial integration between aspects of Christian belief and African traditional religion.
-Often these churches have resulted from a process of acculturation between traditional African beliefs and Protestant Christianity, and have split from their parent churches.
+Often, these churches have resulted from a process of acculturation between traditional African beliefs and Protestant Christianity and have split from their parent churches.
 Bengt Sundkler, one of the most prominent pioneers of research on African independent churches in South Africa, initially argued that AICs were bridges back to a pre-industrial culture.
 Later, he recognized instead that AICs helped their affiliates to adapt to a modernizing world that was hostile to their cultural beliefs.
+In 1925, the Cherubim and Seraphim (Nigerian church) was established as the first African-initiated church.

 Classification and taxonomy

-There are thousands of African-initiated churches (more than 10,000 in South Africa alone) and each one has its own characteristics.
-Ecclesiologists, missiologists, sociologists and others have tried to group them according to common characteristics, though disagreements have arisen about which characteristics are most significant, and which taxonomy is most accurate.
-Though it is possible to distinguish groups of denominations with common features, there is also much overlap, with some denominations sharing the characteristics of two or more groups.
+There are thousands of African-initiated churches (more than 10,000 in South Africa alone), and each one has its own characteristics.
+Ecclesiologists, missiologists, sociologists, and others have tried to group them according to shared characteristics, though disagreements have arisen about which characteristics are most significant and which taxonomy is most accurate.
+Although it is possible to distinguish groups of denominations with common features, there is also much overlap, with some denominations sharing the characteristics of two or more groups.

-Many AICs share traditions with Christians from other parts of the Christian world, and these can also be used in classifying them.
-So there are AICs which share some beliefs or practices with Anglican, Methodist, Pentecostal, and Orthodox traditions.
-Some are Sabbatarian, some are Zionist, and so on.
+Many AICs share traditions with Christians from other parts of the Christian world, which can also be used to classify them.
+There are AICs that share some beliefs or practices with Protestant churches.
+Some are Sabbatarian, some are Zionist, and others neither.

 Ethiopian churches

-Ethiopian churches generally retain the Christian doctrines of their mother church in an unreformed state.
-Ethiopian African-initiated churches, which are recently formed Protestant congregations, mostly in southern Africa, arose from the Ethiopian movement of the late nineteenth century, which taught that African Christian churches should be under the control of black people.
-They should not be confused with the Ethiopian Orthodox Tewahedo Church or Coptic Orthodox Church, which have a much longer and an utterly distinct doctrinal history.
+Ethiopian churches generally retain their mother church's Christian doctrine in an unreformed state.
+Ethiopian African-initiated churches, which are recently formed Protestant congregations mostly in southern Africa, arose from the Ethiopian movement of the late nineteenth century, which taught that Black people should control African Christian churches.
+They should not be confused with the Ethiopian Orthodox Tewahedo Church or Coptic Orthodox Church, which have a much longer and distinct doctrinal histories.
 Some denominations that arose from the Ethiopian movement have united with these earlier denominations.